grantcarthew/start-prototype/docs/cli/start-task.md

 start task
 ```

 Displays all configured tasks with aliases and descriptions.
-To browse the GitHub catalog, use `start config task add`.
+To browse the GitHub catalog, use `start assets browse` or `start assets add`.

 ### With Task Name - Execute Task